bodrick/awesome/README.md

 *   [release-it/release-it](https://github.com/release-it/release-it) - 🚀 Automate versioning and package publishing
 *   [azu/eslint-cjs-to-esm](https://github.com/azu/eslint-cjs-to-esm) - ESLint wrapper for migration from CJS to ESM.
+*   [dennisdoomen/CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines) - A set of coding guidelines for C# 9.0, design principles and layout rules for improving the overall quality of your code development.
 *   [mathiasbynens/punycode.js](https://github.com/mathiasbynens/punycode.js) - A robust Punycode converter that fully complies to RFC 3492 and RFC 5891.
 *   [Andrews54757/FastStream](https://github.com/Andrews54757/FastStream) - Stream videos without buffering in the browser.
 An extension that gives you a better, accessible video player designed for your needs.
 *   [nirui/sshwifty](https://github.com/nirui/sshwifty) - Web SSH & Telnet (WebSSH & WebTelnet client) 🔮